-Launched in August, Learn Canola is Alberta Canola's redesigned, intuitive. resource-rich website that offers users a chance to explore canola, order resources, and provides links to a wide range of topics related to canola.
+Launched in August, Learn Canola is Alberta Canola's redesigned, intuitive, resource-rich website that offers users a chance to explore canola, order resources, and provides links to a wide range of topics related to canola.
 It's a convenient way to find facts on sustainable canola farming, cooking, and other canola byproducts.
 It also provides educators with helpful access to activities for K-12 students that are connected to numerous subjects across their curriculum.

-Since its re-launch, LearnCanola.com has received over 10.000 new users and over 30,000 pageviews.
+Since its re-launch, LearnCanola.com has received over 10,000 new users and over 30,000 pageviews.
 It's an informational powerhouse, offering resources on canola basics, statistics, health, cooking, the environment, insights into the agricultural industry, including career opportunities.
+LearnCanola.com has received over 10,000 new users and over 30,000 pageviews environment.